An Efficient Method for Quantifying the Aggregate Flexibility of Plug-in Electric Vehicle Populations: Inner Approximation Methods

-The equivalence in the second line follows from the strong duality of linear programs, as the primal problem (in the first line) has a nonempty feasible set.
-By defining $\Lambda := (\lambda_1^\top, \dots, \lambda_{m_y}^\top)$, the conditions in the third line can be shown to be equivalent to conditions \eqref{eq:inner cond 1}, \eqref{eq:inner cond 2}, and \eqref{eq:inner cond 3}, which proves the desired result. \end{proof}
+The equivalence in the second line follows from the strong duality of linear programs, as the primal problem has a nonempty feasible set.
+By defining $\Lambda := (\lambda_1^\top, \dots, \lambda_{m_y}^\top)$, the conditions in the third line can be shown to be equivalent to conditions \eqref{eq:inner cond 1}, \eqref{eq:inner cond 2}, and \eqref{eq:inner cond 3}, proving the desired result. \end{proof}

-Lemma \ref{lem:ah-polytope containment} can be used to linearly encode the individual set containment conditions $\gamma_i + \Gamma_i \Uset_0 \subseteq \Uset_i$ ($i= 1, \dots, N)$.
-Using this linear reformulation of the individual set containment conditions in combination with property \eqref{eq:sum_ah}, we arrive at the following set of sufficient conditions for the original set containment constraint $\overline{p} + P \Uset_0 \subseteq \Uset$.
+Lemma \ref{lem:ah-polytope containment} can be used to linearly encode the individual set containment conditions \eqref{eq:ind_con}.
+Using this linear reformulation in combination with property \eqref{eq:sum_ah}, we derive a set of sufficient conditions for the set containment constraint $\overline{p} + P \Uset_0 \subseteq \Uset$.

-\begin{thm}[AH-polytope in Sum of H-polytopes] \rm It holds that $\overline{p} + P \Uset_0 \subseteq \Uset$ if there exist $\gamma_i \in \Rset^{T}$, $\Gamma_i \in \Rset^{T \times T}$, and $\Lambda_i \in \Rset^{4T \times 4T}$ for $i=1,\dots, N$ such that
+\begingroup \allowdisplaybreaks \begin{thm}[AH-polytope in Sum of H-polytopes] \rm It holds that $\overline{p} + P \Uset_0 \subseteq \Uset$ if there exist $\gamma_i \in \Rset^{T}$, $\Gamma_i \in \Rset^{T \times T}$, and $\Lambda_i \in \Rset^{4T \times 4T}$ for $i=1,\dots, N$ such that

-\end{thm}
+\end{thm} \endgroup

 The sufficient conditions provided in Theorem \ref{thm:main inner containment} are linear with respect to the variables $\overline{p}$, $P$, $\gamma_i$, $\Gamma_i$, and $\Lambda_i$ $(i=1, \dots, N)$.
 As a result, the set containment constraint $\overline{p} + P \Uset_0 \subseteq \Uset$ can be conservatively approximated by a finite set of linear constraints in these variables, where the resulting number of decision variables and constraints scales polynomially with the size of the input data.